Centralisers of linear growth automorphisms of free groups: Introduction

 \section{Introduction}

+Let $G$ be a group, and consider the centraliser $C_G(g)$ of an element $g$ of $G$.
+Understanding centralisers of elements is related to solving the conjugacy problem -- it serves as a kind of dual problem -- and for calculating the virtually cyclic dimension of the group \cite{HughesGuerchSanchezSaldana2023}.
+It also has implications for actions of $G$ on a CAT(0) space: if an element $g$ has finite order in the abelianisation of its centraliser $C(g)^\textrm{ab}$ then it cannot act loxodromically in any action on a CAT(0) space \cite{Bridson2010CentralisersCAT0}.

-It is an open problem, in general, to prove that centralisers of free group outer automorphisms are finitely generated, even if some important cases are known (such as when the automorphism is irreducible, \cite{Bestvina1997}).
+In this paper, we consider elements $\Phi$ of $\Out(F_n)$, the outer automorphism group of a free group of rank $n$.
+It is an open problem, in general, to prove that centralisers of free group outer automorphisms are finitely generated, even though some important cases are well understood: for instance when the outer automorphism is irreducible, its centraliser is virtually cyclic by \cite{Bestvina1997}.

-In \cite{CentralisersDehnTwists}, Rodenhausen and Wade prove that centralisers of Dehn twist automorphisms of free groups are of type VF.
-Here we prove the same result for automorphisms of linear growth.
-Since any automorphism of linear growth has a power which is a Dehn Twist, our result generalises theirs.
+By contrast, in the mapping class group of a surface, the centraliser of a \emph{pure} element -- where the reduction system is fixed up to isotopy and the restrictions to complementary surfaces are either fixed or pseudo-Anosov -- is Type VF by work of Ivanov \cite{Ivanov1992MCGSubgroups} and is known to be finitely generated in general, with an algorithm producing a generating set due to Rafi, Selinger and Yampolsky \cite{Rafi2020CentralisersMCG}.

-(Recall that $G$ is of Type F means that it has a finite Eilenberg-Maclane space, $K(G,1)$.
-A group is said to be of Type VF if it has a finite index subgroup of Type F. Groups of Type VF are finitely generated and finitely presented.)
+A group $G$ is of Type F if it has a finite Eilenberg--Maclane space, its $K(G,1)$.
+A group is said to be of Type VF if it has a finite index subgroup of Type F. Groups of Type VF are finitely generated and finitely presented; since groups of Type F are necessarily torsion free, being Type VF is the strongest homotopic finiteness property available for a group with finite order elements.

-In \cite{Andrew2022}, we prove that a free-by-cyclic group where the defining automorphism has linear growth has a finitely generated automorphism group.
-This is related to, but distinct from, the properties of the centraliser of that automorphism.

-Our proof builds on that of \cite{CentralisersDehnTwists}, using the recent result that equivariant McCool groups for finite subgroups of $\Out(F_n)$ are of type VF.
-We also carry out some arguments in the mapping torus of the automorphism, rather than working only in the free group.

-\begin{defn} Let $G$ be a group, let $\{ G_i \}$ be a finite family of subgroups of $G$ and $\Phi$ an Outer automorphism of $G$.